Isn't getting flowers wonderful? That is, until you have to clean out the moldy, smelly vase a week later.

 Trim your bouquet at a 45-degree angle right before you place it in water since that will help the bottom of the plants suck up the most water.
 Use garden shears, kitchen scissors or a sharp knife and trim the stems every couple of days.

 Be sure to keep your bouquet in a cool place away from direct sunlight and ripening fruit, which will cause them to bloom faster.
-Also, make sure that there are no leaves floating in the water, which will grow bacteria and remove any flowers or leaves as they wilt.
+Also, make sure there are no leaves floating in the water, which will grow bacteria and remove any flowers or leaves as they wilt.

 And finally, change the water every other day and clean the vase to keep the flowers fresh.